 Even knowing "standard" height of the jack face of a manual switchboard positions, we cannot directly determine the maximum number of jacks in the line multiple because there is another contender for the vertical space on the switchboard face, the trunk multiple.
-We will pursue that matter later (in section 12).
+We will pursue that matter of overall capacity later (in section 13).